GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ## stream-chat-android-compose
 ### 🐞 Fixed
 - Added missing `emptyContent` and `loadingContent` parameters to `MessageList` inner components.
+- Fixed a bug where selected File attachment icons were clipped.
+- Fixed a bug where image file attachments weren't shown as thumbnails.
 - Added an overlay to the `ChannelInfo` that blocks outside clicks.
 - Updated the `ChannelInfoUserItem` to use the `UserAvatar`.

 ### ⬆️ Improved
 - Added default date and time formatting to Channel and Message items.
+- Improved attachments API by providing cleaner examples of attachment factories.
+- Updated documentation & examples.
+- Decoupled attachment content to specific attachment files.
+- Decoupled message attachment content to a `MessageAttachmentsContent` component.
+- Re-structured SDK module to accommodate a new `attachment` package.

 ### ✅ Added
 - Added `DateFormatter` option to the `ChatTheme`, to allow for date format customization across the app.
 - Added a `Timestamp` component that encapsulates date formatting.
 - Added a way to customize and override if messages use unique reactions.
+- Added a `GiphyAttachmentFactory` for GIF specific attachments.
+- Added support for loading GIFs using a custom `ImageLoader` for Coil.

 ### ⚠️ Changed